hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

   ﻿-Users compliancy
   ﻿-Security Management

-#### Jupyterhub server preparation:
+#### Backend server preparation:

 B﻿efore cloning the backend repository, you need to prepare the server that will host the backend functionnalities.
 When ready, you will proceed with the cloning and then the installation process.

 ##### Pre requesites:

-1. I﻿n order to setup the jupyterhub server, you will need:
+1. I﻿n order to setup the backend server, you will need:

-   * A fresh OS install on Physical / VM server running Ubuntu 20.04 or Centos 7.9 via ILO e.g: using ubuntu-20.04.1-live-server-amd64.iso or with a VM template or any autodeploy mechanism of your choice.
+   * A fresh OS install on physical / virtualized server running Ubuntu 20.04 or Centos 7.9 leveraging any deployment mechanism of your choice.(e.g iLO, vagrant, etc.)
    * A linux account with sudo priviledges on your linux distro.

    **Note:** In order to support 100 concurrent users :